tanaos/cognitor/README.md

 Keep in mind that in this case, document chunking, embedding and indexing will not happen automatically, and you will need to handle that yourself (e.g. by using the SDKs or implementing your own background process).

-Stop the search platform with:
+Stop the search engine with:

 ```
 docker compose down